 [xvi] Which may or may not be what you think it is.
 See “Greed.”

 [xvii] For example, tariffs.
 See “Tariffs Transfer Wealth From the Poor To The Rich.”

 [xviii] This overstates the case with respect to some circumstances.
 For example, almost all trades create wealth for the parties involved.
 The creation of wealth is a good thing that in theory helps every human in the world to a small degree individually, but potentially to a large degree collectively.
-In other words, essentially all trades create positive extermalies.
+In other words, essentially all trades create positive externalities.
 Some trades create negative externalities.
-In many cases people who incure negative externalities can obtain compensation from the parties to the deal, in other cases they cannot.
-Moreover, positive externalities generally inure to the benefit of everyone, while negative externatities are often more localized.
-So even in cases where sume of the positive externalities are much greater than the sum of the negative externalities, some people can suffer net losses while other enjoy net gains.
-In short, while the statement I made is useful to understanding, it is not universally accurate.
+In many cases, people who incur negative externalities can obtain compensation from the parties to the deal, in other cases they cannot.
+Moreover, positive externalities generally inure to the benefit of everyone, while negative externalities are often more localized.
+So even in cases where some of the positive externalities are much greater than the sum of the negative externalities, some people can suffer net losses while others enjoy net gains.
+In short, while the statement I made is useful in understanding, it is not universally accurate.

 [xix] See “Venezuela’s Starving People Are Now Eating The Zoo Animals – The Parisians Had The German Excuse.”

 [xxi] See “More On Two Paths for America.”